 There are some limitations in PostScript's model.
 As mentioned in Section??, since PostScript predates Porter and Duff Compositing, there is no concept of transparency.
-In fact, using tools to convert between the SVG image in Figure 3.7 and PostScript will simply rasterise the image and embed the rastered image in PostScript7
+In fact, using tools to convert between the SVG image in Figure 3.7 and PostScript will simply rasterise the image and embed the rastered image in PostScript

 Another limitation of PostScript is that the model of a document as a static page, convenient for printers which literally produce static pages, is unable to include interactive or dynamic elements.
-Dynamic PostScript attempted to fix this problem, but "never caught on" [?].
+Dynamic PostScript attempted to fix this problem, but "never caught on" [6].

-$^{^{7}} For \ Figure \ 3.7 \ converted \ using \ the \ Inkscape \ SVG \ editor: \ \langle http://szmoore.net/ipdf/figures/shape-svg-converted-to.ps \rangle$
+${}^3 For\ Figure\ 3.7\ converted\ using\ the\ Inkscape\ SVG\ editor:\ \langle http://szmoore.net/ipdf/figures/shape-svg-converted-to.ps\rangle and the sum of the su$